CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/StaticIPaddress.md

 # Introduction
-It is important to have a static ip address.
-This relates to the Kubeconfig file, it is set up for the specific IP addresses.
+By default, Ubuntu server LTS has DCHP enabled.
+This guide will have steps to set a static ip which is necessary to keep the kubectl synchronized with the IP addresses setup at the start.

-# Netplan directory
+# Netplan configuration
-- Go to the directory /etc/netplan
+- Go to the directory /etc/netplan.
-- You will see files here.
-Make sure you dont chose the one with the cloud
+  - There should be some files listed.
+If there is a file such as ``50-cloud`` you can ignore this.
+  - Make a new file using called ``01-network-manager.yaml``
+  - Please note the .yaml extenison and how it starts with 01
+# ip -a
+It is important to see what adapter you are using through ip -a.
+This will vary from person to person.
+In my siutation, I am connected via eth0

+# Modifying .yaml file
-- Add this to the YAML file
+- Add this using the text edior vim or nano to set up the static ip address. '
+   - This is an example, please modify it how you would like.
 ```
 network:
   version: 2